By Iva Ralica

-A tattoo as a tradition probably wouldn´t be a first thing to cross one´s mind when thinking about Croatia.
+A tattoo as a tradition probably wouldn´t be the first thing to cross one´s mind when thinking about Croatians.
 Still, it is.
 Traditional symbols are connected to Christianity and the custom itself is even older and can be traced centuries back in history around these areas.

 A thousand years long tradition of tattooing their hands, to Croat women in Bosnia and Herzegovina still brings back memories.
 They had been tattooed as little girls, some obliged to and some expressing their wish.

 This tradition originates from the places once occupied by the Turks in the time of the Ottoman Empire.
 Its purpose was to prevent the kidnapping of young (Christian) women and their conversion to Islam.
 Still, the idea of writings and symbols on the body originates from an older period.